-The first time you create an ElastiCube or a live data model, its empty until you start adding some data.
-Once you connect to your data sourceand select what data is going to be imported or queried, its represented in Sisense as circular nodes.
+The first time you create an ElastiCube or a Live data model, it's empty until you start adding some data.
+Once you connect to your data source and select what data is going to be imported or queried, it's represented in Sisense as circular nodes.
 Each node is a table.
-The color of a node is determined by its data source, for example, data imported from a CSV file is one color while data imported via SQL is another.
+The color of a node is determined by its data source.
+For example, data imported from a CSV file is one color, while data imported via SQL is another.
 The colors of the data source are described in the legend on the bottom right of the editor.

 The ‘Conditions time of stay’ table is a custom table with a single relation and the ‘Admissions’ table contains data from a CSV file and has four relations.

-- Schema: The schema contains your data model that represents all the data to be added to the ElastiCube and the relationships between the table.
-Some of your tables might appear with icon attached them.
+- Schema: The schema contains your data model that represents all the data to be added to the ElastiCube and the relationships between the tables.
+Some of your tables might appear with icons attached to them.
 These indicate the status of your build and table.
 For example:

 - Schema Menu: This menu lists the following buttons:

-Build: Click Build to initiate an ElastiCube build.
+Build: Initiate an ElastiCube build.